arjitss/DotNetCoreAPIMySQL/README.md

-# SamplWebApp - .Net Core with MySQL
+# DotNetCoreAPIMySQL - A .Net Core API only application with MySQL

 A very basic .NetCore application using MySQL as database with two controllers: